Last Updated on

 If the proceeds of the home sale are insufficient to pay off both loans, you will need to pay the remainder out of pocket or pursue a short sale.
 FHA has their own short sale process (FHA PFS Program), and if you qualify you can sell the property for less than you owe and have the remainder of the debt forgiven.

-The problem with partial claims is that they end up being far larger than expected by the homeowner, and usually this addition to the debt owed against the home almost certainly lands the homeowner in a position where are underwater.
+The problem with partial claims is that they end up being far larger than expected by the homeowner, and usually this addition to the debt owed against the home almost certainly lands the homeowner in a position where they are underwater.

 We went through a short sale and Minna's team was amazing every step of the way.
 They made a very sad and stressful time seem easier by handling all the little details.
 They always stayed positive and put us in contact with an amazing legal team.
 We couldn't be more pleased.